 FA Warning will be assigned to a student not meeting Satisfactory Academic Progress standards at the end of a payment period.
-The school will advise the student of his or her status prior to the start of the next payment period.
+The school will advise the student of his or her status immediately upon completion of the SAP evaluation.
 A student on FA Warning may continue to receive Federal Student Aid (FSA) funds for one payment period.
 A student on FA Warning who achieves the minimum CGPA and rate of progress by the next payment period will be removed from FA Warning and placed back in good standing and retain his or her eligibility for FSA funds.
 A student who fails to meet Satisfactory Academic Progress standards after the FA Warning period will lose his or her eligibility for FSA funds unless the student's appeal is approved.
 The student will then be placed on FA Probation.